alden12/rxfm/README.md

 ]);
 ```

-We can then define a function to create a component from an individual item observable:
+We can then define a component taking an individual item observable:

 ```tsx
 const Item: FC<{ item: Observable<TodoItem> }> = ({ item }) => <div>
   {item.pipe(